-Figure 23.
-PIN Diode Phase Shifters diode matching structures when using the HP 5082-3040 Stripline PIN diode.
-When the diode is zero or reverse biased, the effective overall electrical length of the HP 5082-3040 Stripline PIN diode is 0.955 cm (0.376 in.).
-Because the active diode element within the package is placed closer to one edge of the package, the effective electrical length to the reflection plane when the diode is forward biased is 0.355 cm from the Logo-marked edge of the package.
-As an illustration of the typical performance that can be obtained, a two-bit, 90° - 180° , phase-shifter circuit as shown in Figure 23(a) was built and evaluated at 1.7 GHz.
-The circuit employed a conventional stripline 3 dB hybrid and HP 5082-3040 PIN diodes.
-The diode mounting and biasing was as shown in Figure 20.
-The diodes were spaced at a distance of 0.462 inch from the edge of one to the same edge of the other.
-The spacing from the short circuit was 0.549 in.
+As an illustration, a two-bit, 90°-180°, phase-shifter circuit is shown in Figure 22(a).
+The circuit uses a conventional stripline 3 dB hybrid and HP stripline PIN diodes.
+The diode mounting and biasing was as shown in Figure 19.
 90° and 180° of phase shift was obtained by biasing Ports 1 and 2, respectively.
-The insertion loss in any state was approximately 1 dB and the VSWR was < 1.1:1.
+The insertion loss in any state should be approximately 1 dB and the VSWR < 1.1:1.
 For smaller phase increments, diodes can be spaced closer, however the effective electrical length of the package and the operating frequency will set the limit on the minimum phase increment in this kind of circuit.
-For example, for a 45° phase increment, a spacing of 0.196 in. is required.
-Since the overall mechanical length of each diode is 0.162 in., this leaves only 0.034 in. between packages.
-At higher frequencies and/or smaller phase increments, electrically shorter low parasitic diode packages, such as the HP Mini-strip (HP 5082-3000) or the Microstrip Post (5082-3258, 3259) can be used or the circuit can be modified by cascading several stages of hybrid coupled phase shifters as shown in Figure 23(b).
+At higher frequencies and/or smaller phase increments, electrically shorter low parasitic diode packages, such as the HP beam lead, can be used or the circuit can be modified by cascading several stages of hybrid coupled phase shifters as shown in Figure 22(b).
 The hybrid coupled phase-shifters are generally economical to build and require a small number of diodes.

+(d) PERIODICALLY LOADED LINE PHASE SHIFTER

-Other phase-shifter circuits, as shown in 23(c) and (d) are usually more expensive (circulator cost) or require more diodes.
+Other phase-shifter circuits, as shown in 22(c) and (d), are usually more expensive (circulator cost) or require more diodes.
 The loaded line circuit which had been popular in early phase-shifter designs requires a very large number of diodes.
 The design of this kind of circuit is well covered in existing literature, particularly Ref.
+2.

+Figure 21.
+Performance of an S-Band Double Hybrid Constant Impedance PIN Attenuator.

+Figure 22.
+PIN Diode Phase Shifters.

-2. PIN Diode Power Handling The maximum signal RF power that a PIN diode can handle is limited by either the diode's breakdown voltage or its power dissipation capability.
+PIN Diode Power Handling

+The maximum signal RF power that a PIN diode can handle is limited by either the diode's breakdown voltage or its power dissipation capability.
 In most cases, power dissipation capability sets the lower limit on signal power handling.

 Because PIN diodes are usually operated in a reflective mode, the amount of signal power that can be handled by a PIN in a circuit is usually very much larger than the actual power dissipated in the diode.
 The ratio of the power dissipated in the diode to the incident power depends on the impedance of the diode relative to the circuit impedance, the number of diodes, and their relative spacing.
-The following calculation sequence refers to figures 24 and 25 which relate the CW Power Multiplier to either resistance or attenuation. - 1.
-Read the power dissipation limit from the absolute maximum ratings given in the appropriate data sheet. - Determine the CW Power Multiplier from Figure 24 if diode resistance is known.
-Alternatively, use Figure 25 if circuit attenuation is known. - 3.
+The following calculation sequence refers to Figures 23 and 24 which relate the CW Power Multiplier to either resistance or attenuation.

+- 1. Read the power dissipation limit from the absolute maximum ratings given in the appropriate data sheet. - Determine the CW Power Multiplier from Figure 23 if diode resistance is known.
+Alternatively, use Figure 24 if circuit attenuation is known. - 3.
 Multiply the power dissipation limit by the CW Power Multiplier determined in (2).

 For example, for the series mode and a diode with a low and high resistance state of 1 and 10K ohms, respectively, approximately 2% (CW Power Multiplier = 50) of the input power will be absorbed by the diode in either the "ON" or the "OFF" state.
-If such
+If such a diode can dissipate 3 watts, it can therefore handle 150 watts of signal power.
+In the shunt mode, the low resistance state corresponds to the highest absorbed power, which in this case is 7.5% (CW Power Multiplier = 13.3) of the incident power.
+Hence, this same diode can handle 40 watts of signal power.

+Figure 23.
+CW Power Multiplier vs. Diode Resistance.

 Figure 24.
-CW Power Multiplier vs. Diode Resistance

-Figure 25.
-CW Power Multiplier vs. Series or Shunt Attenuation
+CW Power Multiplier vs. Series or Shunt Attenuation.